inaimathi/langnostic/resources/posts/antler--day-01.md

 - What have you done to improve your intuition?
   - "Listen to it.
 It's harder than you think, but you have to actively tune it and listen to it.
 It's a practice, but it's not a deliberate structured practice."
 A lot of the finer points he lists here come down to standard rationality training, and then "trust your gut".
 - When do you know when to hang it up and move on to something else, vs doing one more iteration?
   - "Yeah, that's a hard one.
 It's a values question.
 My values were that I was never going to put my family at risk.
 So that gives me a place I can take this to.
 So for example, I had been deferring a family vacation, and finally went on it during crunch time for my company.
-And end up hating it; I had to be online and finding wifi the whole time and being stressed.
+And ended up hating it; I had to be online and finding wifi the whole time and being stressed.
 At that point, this thing was going to fly or fail in the next 60 days, so I kept at it, but if it was another 12 moths, I might have made a different decision because it was starting to have a very negative impact on my marriage and life with my family."
 - What can you do to organize the rest of your life to effectively be a founder?
   - Have a really supportive spouse/partners.
 Set up your company so that it's friendly to the family structures your employees have.
 Do _not_ stop exercising; you need the energy and wellbeing from this.
 Especially at this phase _you_ are the number one asset of your company, you wouldn't neglect other assets, don't neglect your own body either.
 - Feel free to say "no" to this question.
 Founders sometimes get into regret mode; some founders can get over it and others can't?
   - What is regret mode?
 - Like, getting into a mindset of "Oh, I shouldn't have done this".
   - You basically need to get your mindset out of regret mode, or at least out of recursive regret mode.
+There isn't an easy answer here, no trick for snapping yourself out of it easily.

 ## Then There Was The Pub